 Frequent Toilet Clogs: Why Does it Happen?

-The pipes in your toilet aren’t perfectly straight.
+Why does the toilet clog every time I flush?
+There are a few reasons.
+One reason is that the pipes in your toilet aren’t perfectly straight.
 They have bends in them called elbows all throughout your plumbing.
 They also have a P trap, which is an almost 90 degree bend.
 This is required under most building codes.

 P traps hold water in them which keeps gross sewer gases from coming up into your house.
 P traps are an important part of your plumbing.